kuldeep101990/WebHook-PoC/README.md

 2) API Server receive request and response an encrypted message with private key
 3) Client receive encrypted key and try to decrypt message
 4) Client read decrypted message
-5) If data isn't corrupt request to API Server to subscribe IP
+5) If data isn't corrupt, request to API Server to subscribe IP
 6) API Server receive the request and save their IP and encrypt it.
 7) Client is ready to listen webhooks